Chas McCormick Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in the league.
+- The 9.2 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in the league.

-- Rays pitchers combine to give up the third-fewest home runs in baseball (108 total, one per game).
+- The Rays give up the third-fewest home runs in baseball (109 total, one per game).

-- The left-hander last pitched on Saturday against the Baltimore Orioles, when he threw four innings, allowing five earned runs while giving up five hits.
+- In his last time out on Sunday, the right-hander threw five innings against the Baltimore Orioles, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.